Lotus Peacock Pose - Padma Mayurasana

 Step 5

-Shift your weight slightly more forward.
-Then exhale and slowly raise your folded legs off the floor, lifting your knees and extending your thighs.
+Shift your weight slightly forward and exhale as you slowly lift your folded legs off the floor.
+This movement will raise your knees and extend your thighs.

 Step 6